Rows of Nigella sativa flowering in cultivated highland fields, with mountains and morning mist behind

 habb's batch card does.
 Every bottle ships with the lab numbers for that specific batch — measured by HPLC-UV on the fixed oil, with the fatty-acid profile published as the adulteration check.
 If the oil isn't what the label says, the card surfaces it.
 The full method comparison and per-batch lookup live on how it's made.

-Sunnah questions, answered.
+Heritage questions, answered.

 Is habb halal certified?

-Yes. habb is bottled in a halal- and OU Kosher-certified facility in Chatsworth, California.
+Yes. habb is bottled in a halal- and OU Kosher-certified facility in California.
 The certification is at the facility level, which is the appropriate layer for a single-ingredient plant oil.
 The product itself contains no animal-derived components — no gelatin, no glycerin, no animal carriers or fillers.
 More on the halal cert.

 Where do habb's seeds come from?